xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 Dispatcher.CurrentDispatcher.BeginInvoke(() => {/* the action code */});
 ```

 To ease the use of schedulers in those frameworks, Rx provides `ControlScheduler` and `DispatcherScheduler`, which wrap the right synchronization context for WinForms and XAML platforms.
-To access these schedulers, add a reference to the relevant platform package—`System.Reactive.Windows.Threading` for XAML platforms such as WPF or UAP (www.nuget.org/packages/System.Reactive.Windows.Threading) and `System.Reactive.Windows.Forms` for WinForms (www.nuget.org/packages/System.Reactive.Windows.Forms).
+To access these schedulers, add a reference to the relevant platform package—[`System.Reactive.Windows.Threading` for XAML platforms such as WPF or UAP](www.nuget.org/packages/System.Reactive.Windows.Threading) and [`System.Reactive.Windows.Forms` for WinForms](www.nuget.org/packages/System.Reactive.Windows.Forms).

 ---